Northern & Southern Ireland

 It's important that your bags can be locked, as on local transport it may be necessary that your luggage gets stowed separately (and unattended).
 The smaller your bag the better for you and other passengers.
 To ensure maximum comfort, try to pack small and light., WATER BOTTLE

-Please bring your own water bottle to refill along the way.
+Please bring your own water bottle to refill.
 Although it can be difficult to avoid bottled water when travelling, please use the water dispensers which are provided on some of our vehicles and at some of our accommodation.
-Your group leader or local representative will advise whether tap water is safe to drink in your destination and if it is you can simply refill with tap water.
-When unable to avoid bottled water it is better to buy the largest available and distribute into your smaller bottle for the day.
-If you are walking or trekking as part of your trip you will need to carry at least 2L of water with you., WHITE NIGHTS
+When unable to avoid bottled water, it is better to buy the largest available and distribute it into your smaller bottle for the day.
+Some travellers like to bring a bottle with its own filtration system or water purification tablets.
+If you are walking or trekking as part of your trip, you will need to carry at least 2 litres of water with you., WHITE NIGHTS

 The closer you travel to the second half of June, the shorter the nights are in this part of the world.
 As many of our accommodations may not have suitable curtains to block out light you may want to consider bringing an eye-mask, especially if you are a light sleeper.
 Similarly, in winter months, especially in Highland and Island areas, the days are shorter, and it gets dark early.
 This can impact the availability of certain views and outdoor activities.